CLEAN CURTAINS SAVE LIVES

 Fantex® Disinfectant Curtains Vs Antimicrobial Disposable Curtains

-A disposable curtain incorporating Microban® was obtained and tested to ISO 20645 alongside Fantex® fabric by an independent laboratory as set out in Table 2.
-The Microban® -active constitutes particulate silver incorporated into the fabric.
-The manufacturer claims log 2 efficacy against a non-specific microorganism over a 24-hour contact time.
-However, the test microorganisms grew vigorously in contact with the Microban® fabric samples, failing to support the manufacturer’s efficacy claims.
+A disposable curtain incorporating silver-based antimicrobial agent from a competitor was obtained and tested to ISO 20645 alongside Fantex® fabric by an independent laboratory as set out in Table 2.
+The manufacturer of silver incorporated curtains claims log 2 efficacy against a non-specific microorganism over a 24-hour contact time.
+However, the test microorganisms grew vigorously in contact with the silver-incorporated fabric samples, failing to support the manufacturer’s efficacy claims.
 In contrast, the Fantex® fabric demonstrated ‘good effect’ against pathogens in contact with the sample and in the surrounding environment (illustrated by the zone of inhibition) (Table 2).

 |Table 2: Determination of antibacterial activity according to BS EN ISO 20645 agar diffusion plate test|